Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Introduction

 Some basic attributes of writing SYCL applications include specifying the device for offload, where kernels execute, and managing the interaction and data propagation between the device and the host.
-In these samples, you will learn how to write the kernel and how to use two memory management techniques: Buffers and Unified Shared Memory (USM).
+In these samples, you will learn how to write the kernel and use two memory management techniques: Buffers and Unified Shared Memory (USM).

 The samples use two .cpp files to demonstrate the options independently:

-• Device: located on the device, accessible only by the device.
+• Device: Located on the device, accessible only by the device.

-• Host: located on the host, accessible by the host or device.
+• Host: Located on the host, accessible by the host or device.

 The following diagram illustrates the difference between the two: